haleytelega/Password-Generator1/README.md

 ![password generator](https://user-images.githubusercontent.com/98554034/157311744-1d9748d0-2e13-470d-bb67-c857fbdf978d.PNG)

-Disclamer:
+Disclaimer:

-I messed up my first resposity with all my commits and work done.
+I messed up my first repository with all my commits and work done.
 Please reference https://github.com/haleytelega/Password-Generator if you want to look at my work that was done.
 It is all done in the password-length branch.